kevinoc554/murmur-bandsite/README.md

 - On mobile screens, checked that the Bootstrap "order" classes functioned correctly, and the date, venue and location were all stacked vertically on the left, with the tickets button on the right.
 - Checked that the customized hover effect (based on Hover.CSS) functioned correctly on the Tickets links and Subscribe button; changing the background color and font color on mouse over and reverting on mouse out.
 - Checked that the modal opened correctly when the Subscribe button is clicked.
-- Checked that the modal appears correctly stled and positioned, and the input fields are correctly sized.
+- Checked that the modal appears correctly styled and positioned, and the input fields are correctly sized.
 - Attempted to submit an empty form, and then again with some text in the "Name" to confirm that the inputs have the `required` attribute, and the appropriate error message shows.
 - Attempted to submit the form with an invalid email address to confirm that the appropriate error message shows.
 - Attempted to submit the form correctly filled out to check that the inputs would be accepted.